What is a…

-Today, days begin and end at midnight.
+Today, in most all societies, days begin and end at midnight.
 This was not true of the Jews.
-Their days begin and end at sunset (Lev.
-23:32).
+Their days begin and end at sunset (Leviticus 23:32).

-The Jewish day was originally divided into three parts (Ps.
-55:17).
+The Jewish day was originally divided into 3 parts—evening and morning and noon (Psalm 55:17).

 The division of the day by hours is first mentioned in Dan.
 3:6, 15; 4:19; 5:5.
 This system of time-keeping was borrowed from the Chaldeans.
 Sunrise to sunset was divided into 12 hours, and the hours were of variable length depending on the length of sunlight (John 11:9).